Sanjay Leela Bhansali churns out the same old for Padmaavat and the result is ordinary

 The visuals would increase the appeal of ‘Ghoomar’.
 The Rajasthani folk number has been sung well by Shreya Ghoshal and Swaroop Khan although the tune is forgettable.
 Shivam Pathak sings ‘Ek Dil Ek Jaan’, and does a good job with the vocals for a typically melancholic Sanjay Leela Bhansali melody, set on his favourite Yaman raag.
 The aalaps, the qawwali style segue and Pathak’s vocals make this number Aayat 2.0; the saccharine song could seamlessly fit into any of Bhansali’s last two films (with Deepika-Ranveer), and no one would notice.
 Shivam Pathak and Shail Hada come behind ‘Khalibali’, another warrior style composition that falls in the same league as Bajirao Mastani’s ‘Malhari’.
 This one doesn’t leave the same impact as it misses powerful vocals like that of Vishal Dadlani.

 Neeti Mohan sings ‘Nainowalon Ne’, the most creative and arguably the best composition from this soundtrack, and she does a fine job with her teasing and playful vocals.
 Richa Sharma and Shail Hada deliver ‘Holi’Holi, the traditional Manganiyar/ Langa song in Padmaavat.
 There isn’t much to take away from this track despite the strong vocals.
-‘Binte Dil’ is Bhansali’s song with a weird combination Persian orchestration and hints of Bollywood melody, likely for Alauddin Khilji, and it is thoroughly awkward.
-For a change, even Arijit Singh cannot be the saving grace.
+‘Binte Dil’ is Bhansali’s song with the strange combination of Persian orchestration on a Bollywood melody, likely for Alauddin Khilji.
+Arijit Singh sings his heart out, which is great, but the song seems awkward.